Development Environment Setup

 Option 1: Using Docker Compose (Recommended)

-The simplest way to get started is with Docker Compose:
+The simplest way to get started is with Docker Compose:- FastAPI application

 - Redis